Descent on elliptic surfaces and arithmetic bounds for the Mordell-Weil rank: Proofs

 Let $j:\eta=\Spec(k(S))\to S$ be the inclusion of the generic point of $S$.
 Let us recall that, if $H$ is a $k(S)$-group scheme, then by definition the N{\'e}ron model of $H$ is a smooth separated $S$-group scheme of finite type which represents the sheaf $j_*H$ on the smooth site of $S$.
 Therefore, we have an exact sequence

 In particular, if $G$ is a N{\'e}ron model of its generic fiber, then the restriction to the generic fiber induces an injection

-whose image can be described as the set of Galois cohomology classes which are unramified everywhere.
-We shall not make use of this description, but it may be helpful to keep in mind.
+\begin{rmq} The image of \eqref{injNeron} can be described as the set of Galois cohomology classes which are unramified everywhere.
+We shall not make use of this description, but it may be helpful to keep in mind. \end{rmq}

 \begin{lem} \begin{enumerate} \item[1)] The group scheme $\E[p]$ is the N{\'e}ron model of $E[p]$. \item[2)] If $G$ is a finite {\'e}tale $S$-group scheme, then $G$ is the N{\'e}ron model of its generic fiber. \end{enumerate} \end{lem}